muratkeremozcan/pizza-api/README.md

 });
 ```

-Executing that code, we realize a key enabler for stateless testing.
-We prove that the flag can be set for a targeted user, that value can be read by our `getFlagValue` lambda utility using the LD client, and finally we can either focus on the targeted user or any other generic user while reading our flag. **That ability can fully de-couple feature flag testing from feature flag management**.
+**KEY:** Executing that code, we realize the enabler for stateless feature flag testing.
+We prove that the flag can be set for a targeted user, that value can be read by our `getFlagValue` lambda utility using the LD client, which can either focus on the targeted user or any other generic user while reading our flag. **That ability can fully de-couple feature flag testing from feature flag management**.

+> In contrast, in a front-end application the key enabler for stateless testing was targeting anonymous users and the user's id - `ld:$anonUserId`  - getting created by LD in local storage.

 ![Stateless test 1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fl8oln5kug2hx279j4r9.png)